Oregon Judgment Enforcement

 The employer named in the original paperwork is months out of date and no longer issues the debtor a check.

 This is the gap a public-records research firm closes.
 We confirm where an Oregon debtor currently works so the writ is served on a real, paying garnishee the first time.
+We do that from public records, licensed databases and lawful sources of record — never by pretexting: nobody here poses as a landlord, a co-worker, a prospective employer or a debt collector to talk an address or a payroll detail out of anyone.
 Our wider skip tracing services rebuild a debtor’s current picture from public records and licensed databases, and this page pairs naturally with our guides on finding an employer for wage garnishment and the broader question of how to find someone’s current employer.
 For the rules in other jurisdictions, our wage garnishment laws by state hub maps the whole country.

 Who We Help in Oregon